No Fee Unless We Win Your Case

-Washington State residents may soon share the road with autonomous vehicles but will that necessarily make them safer?
+Washington State residents may soon share the road with autonomous vehicles, but will that necessarily make them safer?

 It seems that the pace of development of autonomous vehicles is increasing rapidly.
-That may be in part a reflection on how quickly technology itself is advancing and while this is nothing unusual to Washington State residents as they live in one of the country’s technology hotbeds, they may likely have a lot of questions about these vehicles and their safety.
+That may be in part a reflection on how quickly technology itself is advancing, and while this is nothing unusual to Washington State residents as they live in one of the country’s technology hotbeds, they may likely have a lot of questions about these vehicles and their safety.
 Will or can self-driving cars actually reduce accidents and improve safety on the roads?

 In its 2018 Self-Driving Safety Report, General Motors points out that research attributes 94 percent of vehicle crashes to human error.
-It further states its goal in developing self-driving cars is to eliminate these crashes as well as congestion and emissions.
+It further states its goal in developing self-driving cars is to eliminate these crashes, as well as congestion and emissions.

 According to USA Today, there is no standard or understood way of assigning liability to a crash involving an autonomous vehicle just yet.
 What is identified is a classification for levels of autonomy in a vehicle.